project-koku/koku-ui/README.md

 yarn update:manifest
 ```

-## Running Koku-UI against a hosted Koku-API, using webpack proxy
+## Running Koku-UI against a hosted Koku API, using webpack proxy
 Note that this approach currently supports the Insights stage-beta, stage-stable, prod-beta, and prod-stable environments.

 1. Start development server